 10 am – 7 pm – November 30, December 2, 6, 7, 9, 12 – 16

 11 am – 8 pm – December 1 , 3, 4, 8, 10, 11, 17 – 23, 26 – 30

 11 am – 5 pm – December 24, 31

-The Cascais Christmas Village promises live reindeer and camels to make visits to see Pai Natal and the living nativity even more special.
+The Cascais Christmas Village promises elves, Roamn soldiers, Magi, and live reindeer to make visits to see Pai Natal and the living nativity even more special.

 Ice skate, sled down a hill, visit the Enchanted Forest, ride the Christmas train or the mini ferris wheel, and hop inside a life-sized snow globe.
 If you’re looking for Christmas magic, you’ll find it in Cascais.

 Entry is €9 for adults– don’t forget to buy your tickets in advance!
 Skating is an extra €5 for 20 minutes, and sledding is €3 for two trips down the hill.

 Which Lisbon Christmas market are you most excited to visit?

 11am – 11pm – December 1, 3, 4 + 8, 10, 11, 2022